Are CPUs Cheaper Than GPUs On Average?

 Which One Is Better To Increase FPS CPU or GPU?

 When it comes to taking gaming performance to the next level and bumping up the Frames Per Second (FPS), the role of both the Central Processing Unit (CPU) and Graphics Processing Unit (GPU) cannot be overstated.
-But the major factor is GPU, which can increase FPS if used with a compatible CPU.
+However, the major factor is GPU, which can increase FPS if used with a compatible CPU.

 Role of CPU

-Talking about CPUs, they are responsible for processing instructions from the game’s code, allocating system resources, and communicating with other system elements.
+CPUs are responsible for processing instructions from the game’s code, allocating system resources, and communicating with other system elements.
 It makes them indispensable in optimizing the device’s overall performance, although they are not the primary source of graphics processing.

 Upgrading the CPU will result in a modest FPS uplift, most notably in CPU-bound games.
 Such upgrades also reduce the possibility of frame drops while enhancing the device’s stability.